openfoodfacts/openfoodfacts-webcomponents/web-components/docs/README.md

 ### Prerequisites

-Ensure you have Node.js and npm installed on your machine.
+Ensure you have Node.js and npm installed on your machine as it is specified [here](../../README.md)

 ### Installation